rongwang0824/Autoencoder-Asset-Pricing-Models/README.md

 ## Autoencoder Asset Pricing Models

-This project implements the conditional autoencoder asset pricing models from [Gu, Kelly, and Xiu (2021)](https://www.sciencedirect.com/science/article/pii/S0304407620301998), "Autoencoder asset pricing models," Journal of Econometrics.
+This repository implements the conditional autoencoder asset pricing models from [Gu, Kelly, and Xiu (2021)](https://www.sciencedirect.com/science/article/pii/S0304407620301998), "Autoencoder asset pricing models," Journal of Econometrics.
 The script is designed to perform both an in-sample estimation and a rolling out-of-sample estimation.
 It leverages PyTorch for GPU acceleration and includes a hyperparameter tuning pipeline to optimize model performance.

 ### Environment Setup